 ‘Activist’ may be Pravin Gordhan’s highest term of praise, and for the past decade he has channelled his own activism into turning the South African Revenue Service from the loathed and incompetent collector of apartheid taxes into a superbly efficient machine that funds massive, if not always well implemented, welfare and infrastructure spending.
 He now has a smaller staff and a much wider remit.

 Trevor Manuel often used to joke about the fact that you were “on his left”.
+What is that going to mean for the way you do the job that he held for so long?

 Tags don’t matter.
 Tags get abused in trying to label people.
 What is important is that the ANC and President Jacob Zuma have said they have major concerns about delivery.
 Among those concerns are ensuring that there is growth on the one hand, but also ensuring that there is inclusive growth.
 I make no bones that I am passionate about achieving social justice, but within our current trajectory.
 We may have to develop initiatives that ensure South Africa can survive [the current economic] situation.